Eggy115/ModifyMC/README.md

 # Contributing

 Contributions to this repository are welcome and encouraged.
 If you have a command, datapack, plugin, mod, skript etc. that you think would be useful for others, please feel free to submit a pull request with your code.
 Please make sure to include a description of what your code does and how it can be used.
+See the [CONTRIBUTING](./CONTRIBUTING.md) file for more information.

 # License

 All code in this repository is licensed under the GPL v3 License.
-See the `LICENSE` file for more information.
+See the [LICENSE](./LICENSE) file for more information.

 # Disclaimer